 Kansas City, Missouri Workers Compensation Attorney

-US employers and their employees rely on our dependable workers’ compensation system to resolve disputes about vocational injuries and disease and to provide for related worker needs.
-Workers’ compensation benefits are commonly awarded for a work-related injury, illness, and death, helping to meet the needs of injured workers and their families even when faced with overwhelming situations.
+US employers and their employees rely on the workers’ compensation system to resolve disputes about vocational injuries and disease and to provide for related worker needs.
+Workers’ compensation benefits are commonly awarded for work-related injuries, illnesses, and deaths, helping to meet the needs of injured workers and their families even when faced with overwhelming situations.

 You do not have to be involved in a terrible accident to claim workers’ compensation benefits.
 Your injury could be a severe back strain from lifting a heavy object, a cumulative injury from repetitive tasks, or an illness related to chemical exposure.